About

 - Low latency and predictable resource usage thanks to the Rust compiled language (no GC)

-- Users authentication and authorization with granular permissions and PAT (Personal Access Tokens)
+- User authentication and authorization with granular permissions and Personal Access Tokens (PAT)

 - Support for multiple streams, topics and partitions